cmobarry/glove_jr/README.md

 ## Example

 To use this package you need a sparse co-occurence matrix.
 This matrix is represented by nested dictionaries that use ints as keys with a 0-index.

-For instance below we have a corpus of 3 indices.
+For example below we have a corpus of 3 indices.
 Below 0 co-occurs with 2, 3.5 times:

 ```python
 import glove